CaylinDewey/p3bank2/README.md

 - I want to be able to change my mind and start again quickly.
 - I want to feel comfortable when there is not sufficient funds for a withdrawal.
 - I want to type with as few keystrokes as possible.
-- I would like my right-hand to hover over the numpad and the mouse - I don't want to have it return to the keyboard and so having to shift my weight.
+- I would like my right-hand to hover over the numpad - I don't want to have it return to the keyboard or mouse and so having to shift my weight.
+I can do that if my accountnames can be typed with my left-hand.
+Three letters and three digits are recommended for this.
-- I don't want to have to ask an update, for example, like if you found my account or a balance.
-It should be automatically given.
+- I don't want to have to ask for an update if you found my account or a balance.
+It should be automatically given to me.

 #### Returning User Goals
 - I don't want to have to remember which case I used for my accountname.
-- I don't want to be limited with numbers for an accountname.
+- I don't want to be limited with numbers only or letters only - for an accountname.
 I want to be able to input an account name that is easy to remember.
 - If I typed in the account name incorrectly, I should be asked before an account is created and I should find my way back to the account name prompt without fuss.
-- I like to select the numbers, it fast and easy.
+- I want to be able to exit quickly if I cannot continue.

 #### Frequent User Goals
 - When I return I want to be able to transact quickly and see what the new balance is.
 - I want the menu to be predictable and easy to navigate.
-- I want a forgiving data input standard that won't be rigid about the data I give by sending me directly back to the prompt menu.
+- I want a forgiving data input standard that will direct me to the prompt to try again automatically.

 ## Features
 - The flow was created for a simple and efficient user experience that shows consideration for the user.